Welcome to the 2020 QPL Victorian Sports Sedan Championship

 The Victorian Sports Sedan Club Championship is run over six rounds.
 Club Championship rounds are held at state events with a balance of other events

-There are three classes in which you can race and score points, the classes are based on engine cc.
+There are four classes in which you can race and score points, three classes are based on engine cc.
 Classes are identified with a Fluorescent letter directly under the competition number on the windscreen so that spectators can keep track of who is leading a class.

 C: Up to 2000cc